simianarmy/rust-raytracer/README.md

 - Implemented all chapters but CSGs (requires trees again)

+- Parallelization using Rayon with minimal code - achieves ~2x speedup on my MBP

-- Performance difference between the dev and release builds is insane
+- Performance difference between the dev and release builds is significant

 ## TODO